valuex/PPTCmd/README.md

 - **RTimes**: recoord the times that this command has been excuted, for sorting in the future.

 # Features
 1. incremental search by PinYin
+2. use the arrow {Down} / {UP} or OpenBracket [ / CloseBracket ] to select the next / previous item.